chullman/chullman/README.md

 ## 🌱 I’m currently learning:

-Full-stack web development through an accrediated and valued coding bootcamp.
+Full-stack web development, continuing on my graduation from an accrediated and valued coding bootcamp.

 ## 👩‍💻 Interested in my GitHub repos?